-Activity street A street or part of a street other than Sergeant Street where ground floor activation with non-residential uses are required, being Henderson Road near the station, the pedestrianised street between balconies, bay windows, decks, patios, pergolas, terraces, verandas, window box treatment, awnings and sun shadowing features to achieve façade expression.
+Activity street A street or part of a street other than Sergeant Street where ground floor activation with non-residential uses are required, being Henderson Road near the station, the pedestrianised street between Soldiers Parade and Sergeant Street (see Figure 2).

+Articulation zone An area in front of the building line that may contain porticos, balconies, bay windows, decks, patios, pergolas, terraces, verandas, window box treatment, awnings and sun shadowing features to achieve façade expression.